EthanTreg/PyTorch-Network-Loader/README.md

     the first dimension (N) and subsequent dimensions if the number of dimensions in output is less than the dimensions of the input tensor, if output = -1, then last two dimensions are flattened
-- `squeeze`: Adds or removes a dimension
-  - `squeeze`: boolean, if dimension should be removed (True) or added (False)
-  - `dim`: integer, which dimension should be edited
 - `extract`: Extracts values from the previous layer to pass to the output
   - `number`: integer, number of values to extract from the previous layer
 - `clone`: Clones a number of features from the previous layer